manthanhd/docker-collection/README.md

+# Docker collection
-# Collection of commonly used docker images
+Collection of commonly used docker images

 ## Note
 This repository does not contain binaries.
 Check `readme.md` or the `Dockerfile` if you encounter any issues regarding missing binaries.